Profile your data

 After data profiles are generated, you can review them to help you plan your data quality analysis.
 For example, reviewing a table's profile will clarify which columns can be used for timestamps in metrics.

-When you select a table in the Explorer tree, two tabs display details about the table: Data Profile and Auto Metrics.
-The Data Profile tab displays the table's data profile:
+When you select a table in the Explorer tree, its Data Profile tab displays the table's current data profile:

 Each data profile is laid out in sections: Data profile, Table Schema, Timestamp Analysis, Sample Data, and profiled columns (section not labeled).